Torsion, energy magnetization and thermal Hall effect: Energy magnetizations for -dimensional Dirac fermions

-Although $c_{1}T_{0}^{2}$ can not be determined from perturbative calculations of vielbein vacuum polarization diagrams, we do fix it by imposing physical conditions.
-From this point of view, $c_{1}T_{0}^{2}$ looks like counterterm arise from ultra-violet physics.
+This means that we have fixed $c_1$ by imposing physical conditions, even though it can not be determined from perturbative calculations of Feynman diagrams.
+From this point of view, $c_{1}T_{0}^{2}$ looks like counterterms arise from ultra-violet physics.